-In the Jordan Valley, entrepreneurs in general have limited access to markets, business development services, and finance; these constraints are particularly evident for women and youth.
-In addition, societal and cultural perceptions towards youth and women’s work and entrepreneurship are negative.
-As a result, promising entrepreneurs are not able to bring their good ideas to market or to develop businesses at a time of heightened economic fragility in Jordan.
-Entrepreneurship, innovation and risk-taking among women and youth are further hindered by the lack of support, infrastructure, and cultural restrictions.
+In the Jordan Valley, entrepreneurs, especially women and youth entrepreneurs, have limited access to markets, business development services, and finance.
+In addition, there are negative social and cultural perceptions of youth and women’s work and entrepreneurship.
+As a result, promising entrepreneurs are not able to bring their good ideas to fruition or develop job-creating businesses at a time of heightened economic fragility in Jordan.

-Over 5 years, MEDA Jordan collaborated with a diversepartners including private companies, service providers (private and non-governmental), and financial institutions.
-Through our local partners, JVL assisted approximately 18,000 women and youth entrepreneurs in managing their own businesses, which will contribute to Jordan’s economic growth.
-Women and youth were supported with training and mentorship to improve their business knowledge and linked to markets where they sell their products and services.
+Over 5 years, MEDA Jordan collaborated with diverse partners including private companies, service providers (private and non-governmental), and financial institutions.
+Through our local partners, JVL assisted approximately 18,000 women and youth entrepreneurs in managing their own businesses, which contributed to Jordan’s economic growth.
+Women and youth were supported with training and mentorship to improve their business knowledge and linked to markets where they sold their products and services.
 Through our project, MEDA provided training, coaching/mentorship, and business linkages for micro and small-medium enterprises, as well as conducted gender awareness and sensitization training.
 Saving and Loan Groups were established to facilitate access to finance and a Business Plan Competition provided start-up and growth funds to drive women and youth-led businesses.

-To get a comprehensive overview of the projects achievements and gather insights from project partner and clients, please view a recorded version of our closing event “Enduring Legacy: Economic Empowerment of Women and Youth through linking them with the Market”, and the panels on Gender Equality, Private Sector Engagement, and Savings and Loan Group.
+To gain a comprehensive overview of the projects achievements and gather insights from project partners and clients, please view a recorded version of our closing event “Enduring Legacy: Economic Empowerment of Women and Youth through linking them with the Market”, and the panels on Gender Equality, Private Sector Engagement, and Savings and Loan Group.

 18,000 women and youth